rroig7/nvim/README.md

 After the installation steps, you should just be able to run nvim in the terminal, and Lazy should take care of the rest from there.

 Note: To use live_grep, you will need to download ripgrep.

+Note 2: You will need to create a PAT token inorder to clone the repo since it is private.
+Google that shit I don't feel like explaining it rn.